 The first bit of hysteria came on the evening of my diagnosis on 12/17/09 (Merry Christmas to me).
 After being caught off guard with a phone call telling me to get to a hospital two hours away, and then spending the whole cold December day at said hospital, I arrived home to find my only piece of mail was a letter from the National MS Society.
 It was Christmas time but there were no holiday cards or holiday bills.
 Just a letter from the premier MS agency asking me for money.
 What did they know that I didn’t?

 Instead of crying, I cracked up.
 Alone in my home I giggled and giggled, and giggled some more.
 And I felt better.
 This was going to be a long ironic road.
 But I learned early that to make it down this road, I would need my sense of humor.

 I hope you will join me here as I use my blog to periodically make fun of something new in my MS world.

-Some of the pages you wil find on my site are-
+Some of the other pages you will find on my site are-